PierreGode/MagicMirror-generic/README.md

 You can find my and others modules [Here](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules)

+you will need to install the modules by yourself.

 Check the config.js and add api tokens and webcal address and modify your config for you. rembember to back up the config.